david-cortes/cmfrec/README.md

 # cmfrec

-Python implementation of the collaborative filtering algorithm for explicit feedback data with item and/or user side information described in Singh, A. P., & Gordon, G. J. (2008, August).
+Python implementation of the collaborative filtering algorithm for explicit feedback data with item and/or user side information described in _Singh, A. P., & Gordon, G. J. (2008, August).
 Relational learning via collective matrix factorization.
 In Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 650-658).
-ACM.
+ACM._

 The extended version of the paper (Relational learning via Collective Matrix Factorization) can be downloaded here:
 [http://ra.adm.cs.cmu.edu/anon/usr/ftp/ml2008/CMU-ML-08-109.pdf](http://ra.adm.cs.cmu.edu/anon/usr/ftp/ml2008/CMU-ML-08-109.pdf)

 ## Basic model
-The model consist in predicting the rating that a user would give to an item by a low-rank matrix factorization `X~=UV'`, trying to add side information about the items (such as movie tags) by also factorizing the item-attribute matrix, sharing the same item-factor matrix for both factorizations (or only sharing some of the latent factors), i.e. trying to minimize a weighted sum of errors from both low-rank factorizations.
+The model consist in predicting the rating that a user would give to an item by a low-rank matrix factorization of explicit ratings `X~=UV'`, trying to add side information about the items (such as movie tags) and/or users (such as their demographic info) by also factorizing the item side info matrix and/or the user side info matrix (e.g. a matrix with columns corresponding to the available attributes and rows corresponding to users/items), sharing the same item/user-factor matrix used to factorize the ratings (or sharing only some of the latent factors), i.e. trying to minimize a weighted sum of errors from more than one low-rank factorization.

 By default, the function to minimize is as follows: